muriloacs/ze-backend-code-challenge/README.md

 ```

 ### 3.4.
 Search all partners:
-In case you want to search all partners.
+Just in case you want to search all partners.
 ```
 query {
   allPartners {